 Resources at the Madison County Archival Library

 The Madison County Archival Library houses approximately 4,000 published works related to Madison County history.
 These reference resources are available for in-house use only.
-Search the library catalog.
+Search reference books in the Online Archive

 The library’s estimated 3,000 subject files contain letters, manuscripts, certificates, programs, newspaper clippings, and other documents.

 Picture File and Other Photograph Collections

 The library’s picture file primarily contains photographs dating from the mid-nineteenth century to the present day.
 The approx. 6,000 photographs are grouped by subject.
 Other large photograph collections: